cachho/Docker-Domain-Redirect/README.md

-# Docker_Domain_Redirect
+# Docker Domain Redirect
 Redirect domains to a new domain using docker.
-Made to work together with Nginx Proxy Manager.
+Made to work together with Nginx Proxy Manager (https://github.com/jc21/nginx-proxy-manager).
 CloudFlare ready.

 # How to use
 1. Change network name (nginx-reverse-proxy-network) to your network to reach Nginx Reverse Proxy